-- The student does not have a history of truancy in the semester preceding his or her eligibility for the Off-Campus Lunch Release Program. - The student is NOT truant for ANY class periods, including virtual days. - The student has no tardy detentions, serious discipline referrals (as determined by administration), or parking permit violations. - Failure to meet these requirements will result in the denial or loss of Off-Campus Lunch Release. - The student is ON TRACK TO GRADUATE ON TIME. - The student will display positive behavior during off-campus release, acting safely, respectfully, and appropriately in the community. - A closed campus will remain in effect for all Freshmen and Sophomore students and are ineligible for Off-Campus Lunch Release.
+- The student does not have a history of truancy in the semester preceding his or her eligibility for the Off-Campus Lunch Release Program. - Starting with the Class of 2027, a minimum Pre-ACT score (to be determined) will be required to earn eligibility for Off-Campus Lunch - The student does not become truant or habitually truant. - The student has no tardy detentions, serious discipline referrals (as determined by administration), or parking permit violations. - Failure to meet these requirements will result in the denial or loss of Off-Campus Lunch Release.

+- The student is ON TRACK TO GRADUATE ON TIME. - The student will display positive behavior during off-campus release, acting safely, respectfully, and appropriately in the community. - A closed campus will remain in effect for all Freshmen and Sophomore students who are ineligible for Off-Campus Lunch Release.
 Any Junior or Senior student transporting ineligible students will lose his or her off-campus privileges for the remainder of the school year.